benevolent-games/slate/readme.md

   - slate offers signals and any other hip newfangled patterns that i fancy
   - slate also lets you build html web components with the *same* syntax and hooks as the views

-so, you want to think of web components as the tip of your iceberg — they are the entrypoints to your ui — they are the universal control surfaces to help html authors interact with your systems — but below the surface, most of your internals can be made of easily-composable views.
+so, you want to think of web components as the tip of your iceberg — they are the entrypoints to your ui — they are the universal control surfaces to help html authors interact with your systems — but below the surface, most of your internals can be made of nicely composable views.

 <br/>